Energy Pathfinders: 2050 (EP:50)

 If you're involved in any of these areas of work, we want to hear from you.

-The Energy Pathfinder awards have three categories which will be rolled out and judged in stages during 2021:
+The Energy Pathfinder awards currently has three categories which will be rolled out and judged in stages during 2021:

 - Category one: Built Environment and Communities - read more on our category one winner

 - Category two: Transport and Infrastructure - read more on our category two winners

-- Category three: Energy Efficiency & Demand Reduction - take part
+- Category three: Energy Efficiency & Demand Reduction - read more on our category three winner

 The Energy Pathfinders awards is open to projects and organisations of all sizes, from small to large businesses and including start-ups and community-based initiatives.
 As well as energy and carbon savings, the judges seek projects which place high value on diversity, inclusion and that have a wider social value.